zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci language/2-labs-create-function/create-function.md

 This lab walks you through the process of creating a serverless function that will only run on demand.
 The function will conform to the schema required to be consumed by Oracle Data Integrate.
 The serverless function will call an AI service (OCI Language in this case).

-Estimated Lab Time: 90 minutes
+Estimated Lab Time: 120 minutes

-### About <Product/Technology> (Optional)
+### Objectives

+In this lab, you will:
+* Background
+* Create a Sentiment Function
+* Deploy the Function
+* Invoke the Function

+This lab assumes you have:
+* An Oracle account
+* All previous labs successfully completed

+## Task 1: Background

 Currently, OCI Language works on a single record at a time, as shown in the example below.
-OCI Language sample input
+		**OCI Language sample input**
 		{
    	"text": "I would like to buy a new XBox, because my Playstation
              uses a resistor ACM-3423 that is not sold anymore."
 					 }

-OCI Language sample output
+		**OCI Language sample output**
 		{
     "entities": [
         {
             "text": "XBox",